harshvardhaniimi/personal-website/content/talks/2022-03-22-personal-website-for-academics/index.Rmd

 # Example Sites

 Here are some example sites.
-See this [Twitter thread](https://twitter.com/juliasonnevend/status/1506957696481824769?s=20&t=lFwqk_cxaejKCzaGUHqNVg) 🧵for more examples.

 ## Professors